eclipse-uprotocol/up-android-core/up-helloworld-example-android/up-helloworld-srv/README.md

 ### Gradle

-At the project level build.gradle, the 'https://info-artifactory.gm.com/artifactory/info-maven' maven URL provides access to the uProtocol libraries.

 At the service level build.gradle, the following libraries are needed for utilizing uProtocol:
     `org.eclipse.uprotocol:up-java:x.x.x` is needed for accessing 'UPClient' and UP related classes used to subscribe and unsubscribe to topics.
     `org.eclipse.uprotocol:up-client-android-java:x.x.x` is needed for accessing the 'UPClient' class.
     `com.google.protobuf:protobuf-java:x.x.x` is needed for generate proto java classes.
     `com.google.api.grpc:proto-google-common-protos:x.x.x` is needed as a dependency for up-client-android-java.

 ### Connecting to the UPClient

 When your service's `onCreate` function runs, it should first create an instance of `UPClient`.